derekhiggins/fedora-openstack-spin/README.md

 fedora-openstack-spin
 =====================

-Scripts and config required to build a Live CD based on Fedora to run OpenStack
+Scripts and config required to build a Live CD based on Fedora to run OpenStack.

+You're required to install livecd-tools to build the iso.